 We thank Gael Reinaudi for discussions.
 We thank CalMiP for access to its supercomputer.
 This study has been supported through the EUR grant NanoX ANR-17-EURE-0009 in the framework of the "Programme des Investissements d'Avenir".
-The data that support the findings of this study are available from the corresponding author upon reasonable request.

 Appendix A: The three machine learning approaches used